MicrosoftDocs/msteams-docs/msteams-platform/get-started/first-app-react.md

 :::image type="content" source="../assets/images/teams-toolkit-v2/hw-folder-structure.png" alt-text="Project files scaffolded for the app with Tab capability in Visual Studio Code.":::

-Although you're free to choose any UI framework you want (or not to use any), this sample template code provides scaffolding with React components.
+Although you're free to choose any UI framework you want (or not to use any), this sample template code provides a scaffolding with React components.

 Among other items in this directory structure, the Toolkit maintains: